Wednesday, May 27, 2009

 Although apple strudel is the classic filling, it just seemed like a treat for October and not for springtime.
 I decided to go with a cherry-filling recipe offered by Purdy that combined sweet bing cherries and tart cherries.

 All the tips from Purdy’s cookbook were helpful but remember the cookbook that said making strudel dough from scratch was tricky and time-consuming?
-Well,
+Well, the biggest challenge was in stretching the dough.

 I was aiming for 2 feet by 3 feet.
 But how in the world was this very tiny ball of dough going to be stretched to these dimensions?